hmcts/goldenpath-platops/README.md

 ### Step 7
-Create an Azure Firewall DNAT rule [what is DNAT](https://learn.microsoft.com/en-us/azure/firewall/tutorial-firewall-dnat) and checkout the [rdo-terraform-hub-dmz](https://github.com/hmcts/rdo-terraform-hub-dmz) repo
+Create an Azure Firewall [DNAT](https://learn.microsoft.com/en-us/azure/firewall/tutorial-firewall-dnat) rule and checkout the [rdo-terraform-hub-dmz](https://github.com/hmcts/rdo-terraform-hub-dmz) repo

 To add a new DNAT rule, navigate to the file [path](https://github.com/hmcts/rdo-terraform-hub-dmz/blob/master/env_tfvars/hub-sbox-int.tfvars) and add the following snippet.
 The name of this should be same name of your lab and IP of your apache server (in the virtual machine created in step 2).